alno-book/alno-book/src/kadane/kadane.md

 # Kadane
-Kadane algorithm find the maximum sum of contiguous elements inside an array
+Kadane algorithm finds the maximum sum of contiguous elements inside an array

 ## Implementations
 ### Python